core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 0.

-A user of DoC must be aware that the DoC server may communicate unencrypted with the upstream DNS infrastructure, e.g., using DNS over UDP.
+A user of DoC must be aware that the DoC server may communicate unprotected with the upstream DNS infrastructure, e.g., using DNS over UDP.
 DoC can only guarantee confidential communication and integrity between parties for which the security context is exchanged.
 The DoC server may use another security context to communicate confidentially and with integrity